NGC 5033

 NGC 5033 is an inclined spiral galaxy located in the constellation Canes Venatici.
+Its velocity with respect to the cosmic microwave background is 1101±16 km/s, which corresponds to a Hubble distance of 16.24 ± 1.16 Mpc.
+Additionally, 25 non-redshift measurements give a similar distance of 16.468 ± 1.344 Mpc.
+It was discovered by German-British astronomer William Herschel on 1 May 1785.

-Distance estimates vary from between 38 and 60 million light years from the Milky Way.
-The galaxy has a very bright nucleus and a relatively faint disk.
+NGC 5033 has a very bright nucleus and a relatively faint disk.
 Significant warping is visible in the southern half of the disk.
 The galaxy's relatively large angular size and relatively high surface brightness make it an object that can be viewed and imaged by amateur astronomers.
 The galaxy's location relatively near Earth and its active galactic nucleus make it a commonly studied object for professional astronomers.

+Supernovae

+Four supernovae have been observed in NGC 5033: